 Roughly 75 kilometres south-west of Melbourne, Geelong came to life during the gold rush era and is now the 11th largest city in Australia.

-In many ways, Geelong is the younger sibling of Melbourne, but when it comes to plumbing has it only followed in Melbourne’s footsteps?
+In many ways, the city is the younger sibling of Melbourne.
+However, when it comes to plumbing, has it merely followed in Melbourne’s footsteps?
 Or is there a story of leadership and initiative?

-As one of the metro areas serviced by Metropolitan Plumbing and our local Geelong plumbers, we’re keen to know more.
+As one of the metro areas serviced by Metropolitan Plumbing and our local team of Geelong plumbers, we’re keen to know more.
 Join us for a dive into Geelong’s plumbing history!

 Tapping into the Barwon River (1800s)